kumarvna/terraform-azurerm-vnet/README.md

 ## Create resource group

-By default, this module will not create a resource group and the name of an existing resource group to be given in an argument `resource_group_name`.
-If you want to create a new resource group, set the argument `create_resource_group = true`.
+By default, this module will create a resource group and the name of the resource group to be given in an argument `resource_group_name`.
+If you want to use an existing resource group, specify the existing resource group name, and set the argument to `create_resource_group = false`.

-*If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*
+> *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*

 ## Azure Network DDoS Protection Plan

-By default, this module will not create a DDoS Protection Plan.
-You can enable it by appending an argument `create_ddos_plan`.
-If you want to create a DDoS plan using this module, set argument `create_ddos_plan = true`
+By default, this module will create a DDoS Protection Plan.
+You can enable/disable it by appending an argument `create_ddos_plan`.
+If you want to disable a DDoS plan using this module, set argument `create_ddos_plan = false`.

+## Custom DNS servers

+This is an optional feature and only applicable if you are using your own DNS servers superseding default DNS services provided by Azure.Set the argument `dns_servers = ["4.4.4.4"]` to enable this option.
+For multiple DNS servers, set the argument `dns_servers = ["4.4.4.4", "8.8.8.8"]`

 ## Subnets

 This module handles the creation and a list of address spaces for subnets.
-The subnet creation is using `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
-This module associates the subnets to network security groups as well.
+This module uses `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
+This module associates the subnets to network security groups as well with additional user-defined NSG rules.

 It is also possible to add other routes to the associated route tables outside of this module.